KenKundert/assimilate/doc/configuring.rst

 ~~~~~~~~~~~

 Keep all archives created within this time interval.
 Specify as a number and
-a unit, where the available units are s, m, h, d, w, M, and y and they
+a unit, where the available units are "y", "m", "w", "d", "H", "M", and "S"
-represent seconds, minutes, hours, days, weeks, months, and years.
+and they represent years, months, weeks, days, hours, minutes, and seconds.

 For example:

 .. code-block:: nestedtext

     keep_within: 1d

+Be aware that *keep_within* is passed to *Borg* and so uses the *Borg* time
+interval conventions, and that those conventions differ from the *Assimilate*
+conventions.  *Borg* uses lower case letters for the longer intervals whereas
+*Assimilate* uses upper case letters.

 .. _keep_last: